-Prune, prune, prune…. that’s what the wonderful stewards of
+Prune, prune, prune…. that’s what the wonderful stewards of the apple orchard

 were busy doing during the months of March and April.
 Winter storms can break the branches of trees, and some trees do not survive the ice storms or bitter cold of New England winters.
 (This winter was less cold than the one of last year, thanks to Mother Nature!)
 In early spring, extraneous shoots are removed, as they seem to pop up in clusters on dominant branches.
 With skillful thinning, a tree can be shaped to yield a better crop and to improve its health.
 The chore was done before blossom time, so that all the vigor of new growth would go into the branches that bear the fruit you will receive in the fall.